Corporate Governance ｜ Performance Highlights

 Taipower provides professional internal training and consultation for issues associated with the Government Procurement Act.
 Training ranges from front-end material numbering, supplier capability reviews, and establishment of qualified supplier lists and management to requisition and demand management, procurement, acceptance, and logistics operations.
 Taipower is also actively implementing supply chain digital transformation and has established Enterprise Resource Planning (ERP), a Supply Chain Management (SCM) platform, and a Warehouse Management System (WMS) to achieve internal and external network collaboration and construct a comprehensive system.

 The Equipment Supply Chain

-Taipower integrated the evaluation/re-evaluation/inspection/feedback steps on defects with ISO 9001 to execute supplier management and auditing to ensure the quality, cost, and delivery of power-related equipment and devices provided by suppliers.
+Taipower used ISO 9001 to integrate its evaluation/re-evaluation/ inspection/feedback steps on defects when executing supplier management and auditing.
+This ensures the quality, cost, and delivery of power-related equipment and devices provided by suppliers.
 Taipower also revised relevant regulations to establish a quality assurance program for electrical equipment.
-It requires suppliers to develop the capacity to design and supply qualified products and to prevent noncompliance from design to services.
+The Company requires suppliers to develop the capacity to design and supply qualified products and to prevent non- compliance from design to services.

 Creating a Sustainable Supply Chain

 Supplier Review Standards Pursuant to the Government Procurement Act To ensure material quality, maintain power supply safety, and to improve procurement efficiency, Taipower reviews the bidding documents of suppliers in keeping with the Government Procurement Act.